 UNHCR has been present in Central Europe since the early 1990s, and has had an office in Budapest since 1989.
 In 2005, the Budapest office became the Regional Representation for Central Europe (RRCE).

 Originally, the Budapest office oversaw UNHCR operations Hungary, Poland, Slovakia and Slovenia.
 In 2008, Romania and Bulgaria became part of the office’s responsibilities.
-The Czech Republic was added in 2009, and Croatia in 2014, making the office responsible for eight countries in total.
+The Czech Republic was added in 2009, Croatia in 2014, and Moldova in 2016, making the office responsible for nine countries in total.

 There is a representation or a national office in each country with the exception of Slovakia.
 There are also field offices in Timisoara, Romania, and in Humenné, Slovakia to ensure the effective operation of UNHCR-funded Emergency Transit Centres (ETCs), where refugees evacuated from dangerous situations for resettlement.

 The role of the Regional Representation for Central Europe is to assist, advise and advocate for governments and NGOs to do the following: